theias/ias_rrdtool_backup_scripts/README.md

 # Installation

+You can just download the individual file and run it, or clone the git repo.

-The script will run fine when just checked out.
-Optionally, you can build a package which will install the binaries in /opt/IAS/bin/ias-rrdtool-backup-scripts/.
+The script should run just fine in any case.

+Optionally, you can build a package which will install the binaries in

+* /opt/IAS/bin/ias-rrdtool-backup-scripts/.

 # Building a Package